-Whether they’re looking for dinner recipes, WordPress tips, or pictures of the things people carry around in their pockets, many online consumers look to blogs for an answer.
+Whether they’re looking for dinner recipes, WordPress tips, or pictures of the things people carry around in their pockets, many online consumers turn to blogs for an answer.

 As consumers have come to rely on blogs as a trusted source of accurate online information, more businesses are using them as a powerful content marketing tactic.
 Blogs help businesses develop a presence online and establish themselves as experts in a particular industry.